 You'll have to decide what pension distribution option is best for both you and your spouse if you're married.
 Maybe you're comfortable with cashing in your pension and managing the investments, but would your spouse be able to manage the money as well if you pass away?
 What if your spouse has a much longer life expectancy than you?

 This could make a joint life pension annuity payout far more attractive than a lump sum distribution.
-Joint life payouts are usually available in many versions, such as 100 percent to spouse, 75 percent to spouse, or 50 percent to spouse.
+Joint life payouts are usually available in many versions, such as 100 percent to a spouse, 75 percent to a spouse, or 50 percent to a spouse.
 Remember, your household will lose some Social Security income when the first spouse passes away, so having pension income available to the survivor can be quite important.

 You may be able to retire at age 60, but that doesn't mean you have to start your pension at 60.
 Many pensions—although not all—offer substantially higher payouts if you begin benefits at a later age.
 You might be leaving money on the table if you haven't analyzed the payout options and you start your pension early.

 Even if you have to withdraw from your savings a little to make up for the delay, waiting might still be the more attractive option.
 The right decision as to when to start your pension can help reduce your risk of running out of money in retirement.